yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Types of Lenses.md

 	- Have more lens elements, resulting in them producing less sharp images
 	- Have smaller apertures, meaning they are worse in low light (i.e. are slow)
 	- The more zoomed in you are, the more shaky it'll be (unless you have IS)

+### Parfocal zoom lenses

+- Able to keep the subject in relative focus while the focal length is changed
+- Not as common and very expensive

+### Varifocal zoom lenses

+- Unable to keep the subject in relative focus while the focal length is changed
+- Far more common